Asing1001/asing1001.github.io/source/_posts/vs-npm-task-runner.md

 Install via `Tools > Extensions and Updates > Online > Search NPM task runner`
 {% asset_img "extension.jpg" %}

-Task Runner Explorer, could find it in `View > Other Windows > Task Runner Explorer`
+Task Runner Explorer locate in `View > Other Windows > Task Runner Explorer` Run task by double-click tasks in sidebar, close it by `x` button
 {% asset_img "task-runner.jpg" %}

-If your task fails, it probably references to wrong NPM or Node.js, to fix it change the order in `Tools > Options > Projects and Solutions > External Web Tools` .
-For example, I lift-up `${PATH}` to the second one.
+If your task fails, it probably references to wrong NPM or Node.js, to fix it change the order in `Tools > Options > Projects and Solutions > External Web Tools`.
+I lift-up `${PATH}` to the second one.
 {% asset_img "setting.jpg" %}